Pointy-hair/sir-trevor-js/Readme.md

 Please ensure any pull requests have relevant Jasmine tests (where applicable).

+## Releasing for Fifthweek

+The `master` branch should not be modified directly.
+It should be kept in sync with the madebymany ST repository.

+Changes for release should end up in `fifthweek-master`.

+To release, run `./release build v5.x.x`, then `./release push v5.0.7`.
+Fifthweek builds start from v5.

+Finally update Fifthweek with `bower update sir-trevor-js`.

 ## License

 Sir Trevor is released under the MIT license: